-The property owners of both Mile Flat Farm and The Stableyard Development and their planning agent have provided no indication that they intend to remove the fence from the Land.
+The property owners of both Mile Flat Farm and The Stableyard Development and their planning agent have provided no indication that they intend to remove the fences from the Land.
 The planning agent has been misleading by submitting application 24/00149/VAR to restore permitted development rights to The Stableyard Development, including appealing the Council's refusal.
-The planning agent did not identify the owner of the fence as Mr & Mrs Quigley until after the appeal was determined and the Council inquired as to the removal of the fence.
+The planning agent did not so much as mention Mile Flat Farm and Mr & Mrs Quigley until after the appeal was determined and the Council inquired as to the removal of the fence.